-I hold a Diploma in Electrical and Computer Engineering from the School of Electrical & Computer Engineering in Technical University of Crete.
-My thesis title was "Implementation of Mutual Information and Transfer Entropy Algorithms with FPGA-Based SuperComputer" which submitted under the supervision of Prof. Apostolos Dollas.
+I hold a Diploma in Electrical and Computer Engineering from the Technical University of Crete where I had the chance to work with Prof. Apostolos Dollas.

 I am an Angelopoulos - Clinton GIU Fellow during academic year 2014-2015 and proud member of Angelopoulos100.